-Instructions: As a student you are responsible for setting up meetings with your mentor, being aware of program deadlines and meeting these deadlines, and providing your mentor with information needed for progress reports.
+Instructions: Students are responsible for setting up meetings with their mentor, being aware of program deadlines and meeting these deadlines, and working with their mentor to develop goals regarding their research activities.

+\checkmark Activity

 Present at VCP Research Day (if applicable)

-Final draft of dissertation proposal, approved by Research Mentor, must be submitted to committee by August 31.
+Final draft of dissertation proposal, approved by Research Mentor, must be submitted to committee by August 31 .
 Dissertation proposal must be defended and any changes to methodology approved by October 1 to be eligible to apply for internship.

-\\\\\ Dissertation data collection and analysis
+Dissertation data collection and analysis

-\\\\ Dissertation completed and defended
+Dissertation completed and defended

+Continue any ongoing research projects (aside from dissertation)